tonaljs/tonal/docs/CONTRIBUTING.md

 - Add a new package.json inside the folder (see any of them as an example)
 - Add required dependencies to "dependencies" inside package.json.
 Ensure correct dependency versions.
 For example, if your module needs to use `tonal/core` look at core's package.json to see what version to use
 - Add your functionality and tests
-- Ensure everything works: run `npm run test:ci` at root folder
+- Ensure everything works: run `npm run test:all` at root folder
 - Create a pull request

 ## Release